Bhanshu/guidepointlab/guidepoint/wp-content/plugins/multilanguage/readme.txt

 1. Upload the `multilanguage` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin using the 'Plugins' menu in your WordPress admin panel.
-3. You can adjust the necessary settings using your WordPress admin panel in "BWS Plugins" > "Multilanguage".
+3. You can adjust the necessary settings using your WordPress admin panel in "BWS Panel" > "Multilanguage".
 4. Plugin page is located in main menu.

 <a href="https://docs.google.com/document/d/1018gX-8ggRs180LT2B90q0zhEJ7EewDOckpwmkJYb5Y/edit" target="_blank">View a Step-by-step Instruction on Multilanguage Installation</a>.